-The Standing Committee gave the measure a moderate rating for evidence.
+The Standing Committee gave the measure a moderate rating for the evidence criterion.
 The Standing Committee considered the evidence and the composite Malnutrition Care Workflow framework, both of which depict the interventions completed by a licensed and multidisciplinary care team of nurses, dieticians, and independent providers.
 This framework outlines each component of the composite, including the malnutrition risk screening, assessment, diagnosis, care plan development, intervention implementation, monitoring, evaluating, and discharge planning.
 The evidence links the framework steps to decreased hospital length of stay (LOS) and 30-day readmissions.
-The Standing Committee members agreed malnutrition is a significant contributor to infections and pressure ulcers requiring treatment, especially for patients transferred to other care facilities, such as an inpatient rehab.
-The Standing Committee held a robust discussion of the evidence with most members supporting the presented evidence and topic area importance that assigns accountability to the hospital team.
+The Standing Committee members agreed [that] malnutrition is a significant contributor to infections and pressure ulcers requiring treatment, especially for patients transferred to other care facilities, such as an inpatient rehabilitation.
+The Standing Committee held a robust discussion on the evidence, with most members supporting the presented evidence and the topic area importance that assigns accountability to the hospital team.
 Some Standing Committee members questioned the lack of validated and standardized screening and assessment tools specified in the first two components.
-Developers stated that objective, validated protocols are readily captured in structured electronic health record (EHR) data fields, such as body mass index (BMI), dietary history, recent weight loss, illness severity, laboratory values, and age.
-Other Standing Committee members stated the evidence did not link to patient complications nor demonstrate benefits for mortality, disease progression, and other hospital complications.
-After a lengthy discussion, the Standing Committee gave a moderate rating for evidence.
+The developers stated that objective, validated protocols are readily captured in structured electronic health record (EHR) data fields, such as body mass index (BMI), dietary history, recent weight loss, illness severity, laboratory values, and age.
+Other Standing Committee members stated the evidence did not link to patient complications, nor did it demonstrate benefits for mortality, disease progression, and other hospital complications.
+Following a lengthy discussion, the Standing Committee gave a moderate rating for evidence.